Cursor vs Aider: GUI vs Terminal Coding

 • Working across multiple parts of a project

 The trade-off is that this convenience reduces explicit control.
 Changes are faster and more fluid, but less structured compared to tools that enforce review and version control at every step.
+If that trade-off gives you pause, our best Cursor alternatives guide covers tools that handle control and structure differently.

 Capability Comparison